Nonye2K3/chia/FAQ.md

 # I have only 10 TB, will I ever win XCH on mainnet?

 Starting with the new consensus algorithm and rewards schedule change in Beta 27, there are 4608 chances per day to win 2 TXCH (and thus XCH on mainnet.)
 If you have 10TB and there are 50PB of total storage on mainnet then you would expect to win ~1.8 TXCH per day on average.
 The math is .010 PB/50 PB * 4608 * 2 = 1.84.
-That means you'll generally win every other day.
+That means that over a long enough period of time you will expect to average out to generally winning every other day.

 # What is the plot filter and why didn't my plot pass it?